 - On the Device Manager window, expand the Security devices item.

 You’ll see TPM 2.0 there.
-If you don’t see it in the Security devices or this item itself, the machine doesn’t have TPM 2.0 or has this feature disabled in the BIOS as mentioned above.
+Again, if you don’t see it in the Security devices or this item itself, the machine doesn’t have TPM 2.0 or has this feature disabled in the BIOS as mentioned above.

 Extra: Can I run Windows 11 on a machine that doesn’t have TPM 2.0?

 The answer is yes.
-You can run Windows 11 without TPM 2.0.
+You can run Windows 11 without TPM 2.0 just fine.
 While the upgrade process will tell you that you can’t, there’s a way around this.

 The easiest is to install the OS on a computer with TPM 2.0 and then move the drive (or clone it) to the one that’s without.
 I’ve tried this on multiple non-TPM computers successfully.

-My take is someone will figure out how to bypass the TPM 2.0, checking for the fresh installation and upgrade.
+My take is someone will figure out how to bypass the TPM 2.0 checking for the fresh installation and upgrade.
+You can expect such tools or methods relatively soon.

 One thing is for sure: Microsoft will not go as far as rendering a Windows 11 computer non-bootable when there’s no TPM 2.0.
 That’d be similar to locking somebody out of their home just because the AC is out.